Fresheyeball/rfcs/rfcs/0135-nixos-migrations.md

 ## Version Information

 For migrations to work we must know what version the stateful parts of this service are currently using; this will be stored in the metadata of the systemd service in a standard location to be determined.
-This is needed for the same reason as in the database migration context, to determine which migrations are needed to achieve the new state.
+This is needed for the same reason as in the database migration context: to determine which migrations are needed to achieve the new state.

 ```Nix
 {